 Veterinary dentistry is a very important part of routine health care for our pets, as leading veterinarians, teaching hospitals and accrediting bodies such as AAHA nationwide now agree.
-However, veterinary dentistry is a relatively new field and so few veterinarians were taught a lot about dentistry in veterinary school.
+However, veterinary dentistry is still a relatively new field and so few veterinarians were taught a lot about dentistry in veterinary school.
 Veterinarians keep up with modern medical advances including advances in dentistry through journals, classes, conferences and other continuing education.

 As with any major medical procedure, educating yourself will help you make the best decisions for your pet.
 Standards of care for veterinary dentistry vary dramatically from practice to practice.
 A "dental cleaning" at one clinic may be completely different from a "dental cleaning" at a second hospital.
 Every dental procedure requires anesthesia and many dental procedures (those requiring extractions or other surgery) are actually significant surgical events.

 A properly done dental procedure should be relatively pain-free and result in a healthier, happier, and more comfortable pet.
-Goo dental care is very important to the health and wellbeing of your pet, so don't delay needed dental care.
+Goo dental care is very important to the health and well being of your pet, so don't delay needed dental care.
 But DO choose to trust a veterinary team that shows a commitment to excellence in dentistry and is prepared to discuss your concerns and answer your questions.

 Never choose a team to provide your pet's dental care or other medical care based on price unless you are aware of and accepting of the compromises in care your choice likely entails.
 In most cases, price differences reflect differences in the quality of care your pet will receive.